erebuslabs/ExData_Plotting1/README.md

 ## Exploratory Data (exdata-008) Course Project #1

+## Running The Code
+* Clone the repo and run `src/plot[1-4].r`
+  * These files rely on the `src/helper.r` file which does all the heavy lifting to get and clean the data
+* The entire project relies on just two add on packages that are auto-installed if missing
+  * <a href="http://cran.r-project.org/web/packages/sqldf/">sqldf</a> - for efficent retrival of data from large files
+  * <a href="http://cran.r-project.org/web/packages/lubridate/">lubridate</a> - for date/time manipulations
+* If you are using the src files without cloning, make sure the plt folder exists a level higher
+  * Future feature will be to include folder creation

+## Project Details
 Replicate 4 Plots using publicly available data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>.
 Specifically using the "Individual household electric power consumption Data Set" which is available on the coursera course web site.